eggman87/mortar-android/docs/dev_guide.md

 The themes project will bring in all product themes from MDS, but don't worry - R8 will get rid of unused classes when compiling a release build.

-Next, to use Mortar you can wrap all of your composable code with `MaterialMortarTheme`.
+Next, to use Mortar components, it is required wrap all of your composable code with `MaterialMortarTheme`.
 Mortar currently uses material 3 components internally.

 ```kotlin